SquarePenguin101/www.squarepenguin.co.uk/content/wiki/manpage.md

 **--subtitles-required**
 : Do not download TV programme if subtitles are not available.

-**--swfurl &lt;URL&gt;**
-: URL of Flash player used by rtmpdump for verification.
-Only use if default Flash player URL is not working.

 **--tag-only**
-: Only update the programme tag and not download the programme (can also be used with --history)
+: Only update the programme metadata tag and not download the programme (can also be used with --history)

+**--tag-only-filename &lt;filename&gt;**
+: Add metadata tags to specified file (ignored unless used with --tag-only)

 **--test, -t**
 : Test only - no recording (will show programme type)